nsupdate-info/nsupdate.info/docs/security.rst

 site), you should also set *_COOKIE_SECURE to True to avoid the cookies getting transmitted via http.

-For local account logins, we use a session cookie by default (gets cleared when you close the browser).
-If you check the "Keep me logged in checkbox" on the login screen, then we'll set a permanent cookie with a lifetime as configured by the site admin (SESSION_COOKIE_AGE, default: 14 days).
+We use a session cookie by default (gets cleared when you close the browser).
+If you check the "Keep me logged in" checkbox on the login screen, then we'll set a permanent cookie with a lifetime as configured by the site admin (SESSION_COOKIE_AGE, default: 14 days).

 Be careful with domain cookies
 ------------------------------